 - Using a stock screener

 - Using a portfolio management system

-There is a lot of competition out there today in the online broker space, and the commissions and services offered changed regularly.
+There is a lot of competition today in the online broker space, and the commissions and services offered change regularly.
 Here we will detail some of the critical things to look for.

-- Commission Charges – ensure that your broker is competitive (under $1 per trade, preferably free)
+- Commission Charges – ensure that your broker is competitive (under $1 per trade, preferably free stock trades)